firefly-iii/docs/new-docs/concepts/tracking_cash.md

 ## Cash and multi-currency

 If you go to an ATM and withdraw an amount in dollars when you always work with Euro's, you'll have to store the transaction in such a way that your balance still works out.
-If you use "(cash)" this is easy:
+If you use "(cash)":

 ![Create a multi-currency cash withdrawal.](../.gitbook/assets/multi_1%20%281%29.png)